comunica/Article-ISWC2018-Resource/content/features.md

 : Different types of datasource interfaces should be supported, and it should be possible to add new types independently.

 Federation
-: The engine should support federated querying over these different interfaces.
+: The engine should support federated querying over different interfaces.

 Web-based
-: The engine should be able to run in Web browsers using native Web technologies.
+: The engine should run in Web browsers using native Web technologies.

 In [](#features-comparison), we summarize the availability of these features in similar works.